Quandela/Perceval/docs/source/reference/logging.rst

      - General info: Technical info, track the usage of features
    * - ``resources``
      - off
-     - Info about how are use our backends or remote platform GPU use (exqalibur)
+     - Usage info about our backends or remote platform GPU (exqalibur)
    * - ``user``
      - warning
      - Channel to use as a Perceval user & warnings (such as deprecated methods or arguments)